MohanKumarKrishna/codeReviewRepo/README.md

 # codeReviesRepo
-This repo is for the showcase few of my codes which inhave worked on.
+This repo is to showcase few of my codes which i have worked on.